Layto888/Best-Password-tester/README.md

 # Best-Password-tester
 Compute passwords strength and find the best password.
+With a benchmark test